murtaugh/sticky-pagination-fixer/README.md

 ##Take over that scroll.

 Do your readers a favor and install The Sticky Pagination Fixer.
-It captures native pagination-related events, recalculates the height of the viewport, and then scrolls the page to the correct point.
-Here's a demo.
+It captures native pagination-related events, recalculates the height of the viewport, and then scrolls the page to the correct point. <a href="http://murtaugh.github.io/sticky-pagination-fixer/">Here's a demo.</a>

 ##Some notes.

 * Sometimes we use the space bar for other things, like... entering spaces in text fields.
-The Sticky Scroll Fix takes that into account.
+The Sticky Pagination Fixer takes that into account.
 * Sometimes we also use the space bar for play/pause events in media players.
 This is quite a bit trickier — we'll need to think about this.
 * There are probably some other native behaviors we should be accommodating as well.
 * You might be thinking, "Aaagh, JavaScript!"
 Well, stop.
 If JS isn't available or this script breaks? _Scrolling will happen as normal._ "Graceful degradation", my friends.
 (Or "progressive enhancement", if you absolutely must.)